Voting Information

 Military & Citizen Overseas Voting (UOCAVA)

-You can click the button below to request a UOCAVA Absentee ballot online or fill out a form and send it to the Election Department.
+You can click the button below to request a UOCAVA Absentee ballot online or fill out the form and send it to the Election Department.

 Optical Scan Voting Systems